-Indonesia is Western Australia’s twelfth largest merchandise export market.
-Western Australia exported A$2.2 billion of goods to Indonesia in 2018-19, with the top exports being petroleum, wheat, iron ore, alumina and live animals.
-Indonesia is Western Australia’s largest export market for live animals.
+Indonesia is Western Australia’s tenth largest merchandise export market.
+Western Australia exported A$2.2 billion of goods to Indonesia in 2019, with the top exports being petroleum, iron ore and wheat.

 Indonesia is Western Australia’s ninth largest source of merchandise imports.
-Western Australia imported A$991 million of goods from Indonesia in 2018-19, with the top imports being refined petroleum oil, gold and crude oil.
+Western Australia imported A$1.1 billion of goods from Indonesia in 2019, with the top imports being refined petroleum oil, gold and crude oil.

-Indonesia is Australia’s thirty-eighth largest source of foreign direct investment (A$1 million in 2018), while Indonesia is the thirteenth largest destination for Australia’s direct investment abroad (A$2.3 billion in 2018).
+Indonesia is Australia’s thirty-fourth largest source of foreign direct investment (A$17 million in 2019) and is the thirteenth largest destination for Australia’s direct investment abroad (A$3.5 billion in 2019).